USEPA/useeio-widgets/charts/charts.md

 Sometimes you may need to run a second time to populate build/api/GAUSEEIO/demands table.
 (Aug 2020)

-Note: Every 90 days the staging server requires a reboot, contact [Wes](https://github.com/WesIngwersen) to restart.
+Note: Every 90 days the staging server requires a reboot, email the [contact person](https://github.com/USEPA/USEEIO_API/wiki/People#Contact) to restart.
 If the '/api' address returns 404, you can use the staging
 <a href="https://smmtool.app.cloud.gov/" target="_blank">endpoint overview</a> to see if it is online.